Nested Sequents for First-Order Modal Logics via Reachability Rules: Conclusion

-We introduce equivalent variants (within our logical signature) of the labeled sequent systems given in~\cite[\cptr~6]{Vig00} and~\cite[\cptr~12.1]{NegPla11} for first-order modal logics.
+We present labeled sequent systems within our logical signature, based on those of~\cite[\cptr~6]{Vig00} and~\cite[\cptr~12.1]{NegPla11}, for first-order modal logics.
 These systems utilize a denumerable set $\lab := \{w,u,v,\ldots\}$ of \emph{labels} (which are occasionally annotated) and are comprised of inference rules that encode the semantics of first-order modal logics.
 Moreover, such inference rules operate on \emph{labeled sequents}, that is, formulae of the form $\Lambda := \rel, \Gamma \sar \Delta$, where $\rel$ is a multiset containing both \emph{relational atoms} of the form $wRu$ and \emph{domain atoms} of the form $x \in D(w)$, and $\Gamma$ and $\Delta$ are multisets of \emph{labeled formulae} of the form $w : \phi$, where $x$ ranges over $\var$, $w$ and $u$ range over $\lab$, and $\phi$ ranges over $\lang$.
 Given a multiset $\rel$ of relational atoms, we let $\lab(\rel)$ be the set all labels occurring in $\rel$.

 In addition, we define the \emph{composition} of two labeled sequents as